dmhdev/mac_os_vpn_monitor/README.md

 # vpn_watcher
-Script for Mac OS that pairs VPN connection with an App, only keeping the App running if the VPN is connected.
+Mac OS script that pairs a VPN connection with an App, only keeping the App running if the VPN is connected.